betterscientificsoftware/bssw.io/Articles/WhatIs/WhatIsPeerCodeReview.md

 * **Be constructive.** The goal of a peer code review is to improve the code, not to tear it down.
 Focus on providing constructive feedback that will help the author of the code to improve their code.

-* **Be open to feedback.** The author of the code should be open to feedback from the reviewer.
+* **Be open to feedback.** The author of the code should be open to feedback from the reviewers.
 Even if they don't agree with all of the feedback, they should be willing to consider it and make changes to their code as needed.

 In summary, peer code reviews are an essential part of the software development process.
 They can help to improve the quality of code, reduce the risk of defects, and improve the overall security of software.
-If you're not already conducting peer code reviews, I encourage you to start.
+If your team is not already conducting peer code reviews, we encourage you to start.
 You'll be glad you did!

 <!--- body end  --->